GH05T-HUNTER5/GH05T-INSTA/README.md

 rm -rf GH05T-INSTA
 ```

-# After Try This Commands or just type " gh05t "
+# After Try This Commands

 <i>This tool will run if you type gh05t</i>